pytchlang/pytch-tutorials/gardening/tutorial.md

 {{< learner-task-help >}}

-You will need to add one line of code inside the innermost if/then code block in your new script.
+You will need to add one line of code inside the innermost if statement in your new script.

 {{< learner-task-help >}}